-As with all procedures, there are possible risks:
+As with all procedures there are possible risks.
+These include:

 - pain, bruising and bleeding.
 Your penis may become quite bruised and sore.
 The bruising should start to go down after a few days.
 The end of your penis can feel very sensitive.
 This may go on for some weeks.
-This will get better with time. - wound infection which may need treatment with antibiotics. - a problem with the anaesthetic.
-For example you may have a reaction to the anaesthetic which causes nausea, vomiting or dizziness.
+This will get better with time. - wound infection which may need treatment with antibiotics.